Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 An alternative goodness-of-fit measure that penalizes model complexity is the \emph{adjusted} \( R^2 \) score.
 This statistic is bounded above by 1, with larger values indicating better fit.
 A negative adjusted \( R^2 \) suggests that the model performs worse than the trivial model.

 The complete \textbf{QE} procedure is summarized in Algorithm~\ref{alg:qe}.
 Beyond the core framework, we incorporate the following refinements:

-\begin{itemize} \item Although the first-order Taylor expansion of \( g_1 \) is theoretically zero—so its quadratic approximation (the true model) contains only second-order terms—in practice, our PCA coordinates only approximate the theoretical new coordinates in \eqref{eqn-lgr}.
-Therefore, we include both first- and second-order terms in the regression to account for the deviation.
+\begin{itemize} \item Although the first-order Taylor expansion of \( \bm{g} \) is theoretically zero, which implies that our models should only contain second-order terms.
+In practice, the PCA coordinates only approximate the theoretical new coordinates in Eq.~\eqref{eqn-lgr}.
+Therefore, we include both first- and second-order terms in the models to better account for the deviation.

 \item Since \( p - 1 \) models are fitted in each neighborhood, the procedure can become inefficient when \( p \gg d \).
-In addition to implementation-level optimizations such as parallelization across neighborhoods, we limit the number of models per neighborhood to a maximum of \( p_{\max} - 1\).
+In addition to implementation-level optimizations such as parallelization across neighborhoods, we limit the number of models per neighborhood (i.e., how many candidate dimensions) to a maximum of \( p_{\max} - 1\).
 The threshold $p_{\max}$ is determined by three factors: the ambient dimension \( p \); the largest index for which the standard deviation of the new coordinates is sufficiently large (to avoid fitting near-constant responses); and the neighborhood size \( K \), as regression becomes unreliable when \( K \) is smaller than the number of predictors.
-Letting \( q \) denote the largest nonconstant coordinate index, we define\footnote{When $j = p_{\max} - 1$ components are used as inputs, we need $(p_{\max} - 1)(p_{\max} - 2)/2 + 2(p_{\max} - 1) + 1 \leq K + 1$, which leads to the expression in \eqref{eqn-pmax}.}: \item Each neighborhood yields a local estimate \( \hat{d}_k \), which is the smallest index \( j \) such that the \( p \)-value of the corresponding \( F \)-statistic falls below 1\%.
-To improve robustness, we further require that all models for indices greater than \( j \) also yield \( p \)-values below the same threshold. \item To compare models across neighborhoods, we record the adjusted \( R^2 \) of the model corresponding to each \( \hat{d}_k \).
-This serves as a joint measure of fit and complexity, and should be close to 1 for a well-fitting model.
-A local estimate is considered valid only if its adjusted \( R^2 \) is positive.
-The final global estimate \( \hat{d} \) is then computed as the weighted average of all valid local estimates \( \hat{d}_k \), with weights proportional to their adjusted \( R^2 \) scores. \end{itemize}
+Letting \( q \) denote the largest nonconstant coordinate index, we define\footnote{When $j = p_{\max} - 1$ components are used as inputs, we need $(p_{\max} - 1)(p_{\max} - 2)/2 + 2(p_{\max} - 1) + 1 \leq K + 1$, which leads to the expression in Eq.~\eqref{eqn-pmax}.}:

+\item Each neighborhood yields a local estimate \( \hat{d}_k \), which is the smallest index \( j \) such that the \( p \)-value of the corresponding \( F \)-statistic falls below 1\%.
+Since if $x_{j + 1}'$ is related to $x_{1:j}'$, so does any component after it.
+To improve robustness, we further require that all models for indices greater than \( j \) also yield \( p \)-values below the same threshold.
+Note that a $1\%$ threshold implies that the probability of falsely declaring a model significant is controlled at a low level for each individual $F$-test, and the $p$-values from different $F$-tests are positively related since most of the data are reused across regressions.
+This additional requirement helps keep the probability of making an incorrect estimate low.